top of page

 Social Media

-The course tends to cause quite a stir on social media while it is running.
-It is always fantastic to see how the teams bond and develop a real passion for their team projects - real clinical unmet need scenarios.
+The course used to cause quite a stir on social media (Twitter as it was) while it ran with students.
+It was always fantastic to see how the teams bonded and developed a real passion for their team projects - real clinical unmet need scenarios.
+In latter years, fewer participants use social media.

 If you've been part of the courses and want to add your thoughts here please get in touch!